Harold E. Taylor Observatory

 Show Your Support

-Through the efforts of Dr. Joseph Trout and the student physicists, the computer interface for the telescope was reconditioned allowing the observatory to reopen to our community, however, there is still more work to be done.
+Through the efforts of Dr. Joseph Trout and the student physicists, the observatory reopened to our community, however, there is still more work to be done.

 Public Observatory Viewings

 Our faculty and student physicists will guide visitors through a tour of the night sky.
 Observatory viewing events will be offered throughout the academic semester.
 Each viewing night has been chosen based on a featured object for that evening.
 Attendees should dress according to the weather.